aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 ## 3 Heading to Alaska

-**Dan Notes: During my Junior year of college, I had an extensive crisis of faith that I was unable to shake.
+***During my Junior year of college, I had an extensive crisis of faith that I was unable to shake.
 Too many unanswered questions.
 Eventually, I stopped participating in all the Christian activities that were once so important to me.
 Sharie remained faithful to her beliefs.
 We tried to figure out how “we” could possibly work, and eventually, after being miserable for a long time, decided to quit.
-Sharie and I broke up for good after the first semester of my junior year at Clarion.**
+Sharie and I broke up for good after the first semester of my junior year at Clarion.****

 **Feeling like I wanted to get away, with mom’s help talking me through what to do, I decided to move to Fairbanks Alaska to finish college.
 It was Christmas break and the new semester in AK started in weeks.
 I was accepted as a student, but was not able to secure housing.
 The folks at the housing office said, “There are always people who sign up but then don’t come.
 I’m sure we will be able to get you in.”
 Not this time.
 I arrived in Fairbanks on a Friday at about 1:00 pm with a backpack, a twenty dollar bill and a check for $2000 from Dad.
 The first thing I did was to hitch into town and find a bank.
 I went in and opened an account.
 Unfortunately, it would take ten business days for the check to clear.
 I was going to have to make that 20 dollars stretch.**